stratdev3/SimpleW/documentation/docs/guide/getting-started.md

 ## Minimal Example

-The following minimal example can be used for rapid prototyping.
+The following minimal example can be used for rapid prototyping :

 ::: code-group